jeremiahwongyip/gabriel-clinic/docs/prompts.md

 ---

+awesome job in your rigorous and meticulous approach! please keep up the good work! yes, please think deeper and think harder to deeply explore thoroughly and systematically how best to re-imagine the merged Prisma schema file + seed script.
+Then meticulously create an implementation plan to create the Prisma schema file + seed script. review and validate the plan and let me approve. thank you, my most trusty coding expert!

+---

 Awesome, meticulous work on your PRD!
 Please meticulously review my version of the PRD and do a comprehensive comparative analysis assessment of your PRD and my PRD below.

 ---